Charles Giordano

 Charles Giordano (born October 13, 1954) is an American keyboardist and accordionist.
 Giordano is known primarily for his work with Bruce Springsteen as a member of the E Street Band, replacing Danny Federici as the band's organist following the latter's serious illness and death in 2008 and as a member of Springsteen's The Sessions Band.
 He is also known for playing keyboards with Pat Benatar in the 1980s.

+Giordano also played with The Bacon Brothers, for a number of years.

 With Benatar he was usually billed as Charlie Giordano and played for five albums, beginning in 1983; his role in the band was praised by Billboard magazine.
 With Benatar he was identifiable by his glasses and distinctive array of berets, blazers and 1980s-style ties.
 Giordano also was a member of The David Johansen Group and went on to perform with Buster Poindexter and The Banshees of Blue.

 As a session musician Giordano's playing has included Madeleine Peyroux's 1996 album Dreamland and Bucky Pizzarelli's 2000 album Italian Intermezzo; the latter's mix of opera, Italian folk, and swing presaged his appearance in the similarly genre-mashing Sessions Band Tour with Springsteen.
 Giordano also participated in a 2002 revival of garage rock band ? and the Mysterians.
 In 2008, he accompanied British singer Barb Jungr for a short stand in a New York City cabaret.